 LED stands for light-emitting diode.
-These are little solid-state devices that make light because of the movement of electrons through a semi-conductor.
-LEDs are relatively small compared to compact fluorescent and incandescent light bulbs, but they can get extremely bright.
-However, LEDs aren’t small enough to be used as the pixels of a television – they’re way too big for that.
-That’s part of the reason why LEDs are only used as the backlight for LCD televisions.
-For more info on that, visit our LED vs. LCD page.
+These are little solid-state devices that make light due to the movement of electrons through a semi-conductor.
+Now the preferred choice as a backlight for LCD displays, LEDs can be created at a much smaller size than compact fluorescent and incandescent light bulbs, yet they can get extremely bright.
+However, LEDs aren’t small enough to be used as individual pixels of a television – they’re way too big for that.
+That’s part of the reason why LEDs are only used as the backlight for LCD televisions, with each LED illuminating a small cluster of pixels.
+For more info on that subject, visit our LED vs. LCD page.

 OLED stands for organic light-emitting diode.
-Very simply put, an OLED is made with organic compounds that light up when fed electricity.
-That may not seem like a huge difference when compared to LED, but OLEDs can be made to be extremely thin, small and remarkably flexible.
-On an OLED TV, each pixel lights itself up independently of the others, and when those pixels are shut of, they are complete off — completely black.
+Very simply put, OLEDs are made with organic compounds that light up when fed electricity.
+That may not seem like a huge difference when compared to LEDs, but unlike LEDs, OLEDs can be made to be extremely thin, flexible, and remarkably small.
+In fact OLEDs can be so small that they can be used as individual pixels, millions of which occupy your TV screen, lighting up and shutting off totally independently.
+Because of this flexibility, when OLED’s pixels are shut off, they are completely off — completely black.

 Editor’s note: Since OLED TVs are a premium display, we have compared OLED only to equally premium LED/LCD TVs armed with similar performance potential.

 A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.